christmas-kittenIt’s a wonderful thing to give, and we all have good intentions when shopping for truly special gifts for our loved ones.

 • Although a previous guardian might say that the pet was good with kids, the animal’s actual socialization might not have been good enough to handle a different home.

 • Resident animals in the home may be unwilling to accept the new pet.
-It takes time and patience to introduce a new cat or dog; this calm period may be impossible to come by, especially during the holidays.
+It takes time and patience to introduce a new cat or dog.
+This calm period may be impossible to come by, especially during the holidays.

 Now that we’ve outlined the reasons why you shouldn’t surprise family and other loved ones with animals as gifts, rest assured that there are ways to bring four-legged love home for the holidays without all the risk.